sethorpe/translinkautohw/README.md

 1. From the root directory of your project, create a virtual environment by running `pipenv --three`.
 This creates a virtual environment with your version of Python 3.
 It also creates a **Pipfile** in your project directory that holds the requirements.

-2. There are a couple of packages required here and that's **selenium** and **pytest**.
-So run the command `pipenv install selenium pytest`.
-It will install the packages and their dependencies in the environment and add it to the **Pipfile**.
+2. There are a few packages required here so run the command `pipenv install selenium pytest webdriver-manager pytest-html`.
+It will install the packages and their dependencies in the environment and add them to the **Pipfile**.

 3. When the command is complete, you should see a success message followed by the location of the environment, and the command on how to activate it.